microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/riskyuser.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents Microsoft Entra users who are at risk.
-Microsoft Entra ID continually evaluates user risk based on various signals and machine learning.
-This API provides programmatic access to all at-risk users in your Microsoft Entra ID.
+Microsoft Entra ID Protection continually evaluates user risk based on various signals and machine learning.
+This API provides programmatic access to all at-risk users in your Microsoft Entra tenant.

 For more information about risk events, see [Microsoft Entra ID Protection](/azure/active-directory/identity-protection/overview-identity-protection).